hyp3rflow/deno-snapshot/README.md

 # deno-snapshot
-Repository for implementing snapshot testing library compatible with `Deno.test`
+Repository for implementing snapshot testing library compatible with `Deno.test`.
+The original repository is https://github.com/sramam/klick, and the related issue in deno is https://github.com/denoland/deno/issues/3635

 # klick